ecosur-sistemas-complejos/MultiGame/README.txt

     b) "Transaction Support" set to "XATransaction"

 2. A new JMS "destination resource" must be created with the following details:
-    a) "Name" set to "MultiGame"
+    a) "JNDI Name" set to "MultiGame"
+    b) "Physical Destination Name" set to "MultiGame"
-    b) "Resource Type" set to "javax.jms.Topic"
+    c) "Resource Type" set to "javax.jms.Topic"
-    c) All other fields may remain in default state.
+    d) All other fields may remain in default state.

 3. Security